-Our first priority is to students in New York City high-need public schools, who will be learning and growing under the guidance of those teachers who complete the program.
+Our first priority is to students in New York City high-need public schools, who will be learning and growing under the guidance of those teachers who we prepare.

 Our second priority is to the teachers whom we prepare.
 From their first days, we work to ensure that, upon completion of the program, Teaching Residents will enter their first classrooms as well-prepared beginning teachers who are ready for the complex realities of teaching and learning in classrooms, and invested in on-going professional learning.

-TC’s three philosophical stances were developed by teacher education faculty at Teachers College and uniformly adopted across the institution.
+TC’s three philosophical stances were developed by teacher education faculty at Teachers College and have been uniformly adopted across the institution.
 The core of this philosophy envisions teachers as:

-This framework represents the way that TR@TC2 defines and approaches the skills and mindsets that well-prepared beginning teachers need in order to meet the needs of students in their classrooms.
+This framework defines how TR@TC approaches the skills and mindsets that well-prepared beginning teachers need in order to meet the needs of students in their classrooms.

-This stance is grounded in the practice of inviting students to engage in conscious exploration of how and why institutional structures and society are the way that they are.
-This consciousness-raising includes the work of taking on a questioning mindset that challenges students to look underneath their own beliefs of and experiences with schools and society.
-It also includes honing skills of critical analysis and question posing so that, as teachers, they are able to learn from students through an iterative process (careful observation, data collection, reflection, active responsiveness).
+Our inquiry stance is grounded in the practice of inviting students to engage consciously and critically in exploring how and why institutional structures and society are the way that they are.
+This process of raising consciousness includes the work of taking on a questioning mindset that challenges students to look deep into their own beliefs and experiences with schools and society.
+It also includes honing skills of critical analysis and question posing so that, as teachers, they are able to learn from students through an iterative process that includes careful observation, data collection, reflection, active responsiveness.

-This stance begins with the recognition that a teacher’s role is to meet the needs of the whole child who comes to the classroom as a complete, complex being.
+Our social justice stance begins with the recognition that a teacher’s role is to meet the needs of the whole child who comes to the classroom as a complete, complex being.
 The ability to do this requires the development of knowledges of cultural responsiveness, inclusive practice, multiculturalism, and emancipatory teaching.
 Taking on stances that incorporate these discourses includes holding asset-based views of students, families, neighborhoods, and communities.
-In addition, the stance of social justice expects that teachers act as advocates for marginalized students and actively question and address inequities within their school contexts.
+Also, this stance expects that teachers act as advocates for marginalized students and actively question and address inequities within their school contexts.